architect/arc.codes/src/views/docs/en/guides/developer-experience/local-development.md

 description: How to develop locally with Architect sandbox
 ---

 Fast local development creates a tighter feedback loop maximizing developer velocity.
-Architect provides utilities to provision resources, run locally, and debug applications.
+Architect provides utilities to run applications locally, provision new resources, and debug.

 ## Running locally